A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: A Multi-Task Perspective on Inductive Learning of New Relation Types

-A similar formalization can be made for nodes.
-Due to space limit, we omit this definition, but we will assume nodes are exchangeable throughout the paper.
+A similar formalization can be made for nodes \revision{(as commonly defined in the graph neural network literature~\citep{xu2018powerful,morris2019weisfeiler})}.
+Due to space limits, we omit this definition, but we consider nodes to be exchangeable throughout the paper.

-In the following, we introduce our theoretical contributions, which open up an entirely novel perspective to the problem.
+In the following, we introduce our theoretical contributions.
 We start by proving that the exchangeability property between relation types can be regarded as a higher-order relation between the elements in $\cR$, or, more precisely, as an equivalence relation on $\cR$.

 \begin{restatable}{lemmma}{equivalence} The exchangeability between relation types $\sim_e$ defines an \textbf{equivalence relation} on $\cR$, since it satisfies the reflexivity, symmetry, and transitivity properties. \end{restatable}